SmithEcophysLab/LCE/README.md

-# NACA
+# SLCE

-# this repository contains the North and Central America canopy leaf carbon exchange dataset for biochemical model evaluation across space (NACA)
+# this repository contains the Standardized leaf carbon exchange dataset for tropical, temperate, and boreal species of North and Central America (SLCE)

 # please submit any issues through github or report problems to Nick Smith (nick.gregory.smith@gmail.com)